alan-turing-institute/KnowledgeFlows/report/report.md

 | 1     | D-D        |2013-2013 | D1-D2   |

- The **flow** approach does not handle properly what happens when someone has more than one job at the same time, given that it does not  considered all combination between the jobs.
+ The **flow** approach does not handle properly the case of a worker having more than one job at the same time (eg. two part time jobs then transitioning to one full time job), given that it does not considers all combination between the jobs.
 The **connection** algorithm addresses this multiple part-time job issue.
 Furthermore, the **connection** approach creates an undirected network and increases the size of the sample.

-## Matrix of transition counts
+## Result: a matrix of transition counts
 \label{countmatrices}

-For each time period (1997-2008 and 2009-2018) and observed worker, the transitions are obtained with the process explained above.
+For each time period (1997-2008 and 2009-2018) and worker observed in the ASHE dataset, the transitions are obtained with the process explained above.
-Then, industry classifications are agreggated into a 4-digit code and all transitions tables are added into a single matrix (both **flows** and **conection** methods are applied separatedly).
+Then, industry classifications are agreggated into a 4-digit code and all transitions tables are added into a single matrix (both **flows** and **conections** methods are applied separately for the same samples).

-Finally, four matrices are created (2 time periods times 2 methods to measure the transitions) reflecting the total values of transitions between industries observed.
-For statistical disclosure control reasons, only industries in which the total transitions summed across the entire period exceeds 10 observations are kept.
+Finally, four matrices are created (2 time periods times 2 methods to measure the transitions).
+For statistical disclosure control reasons, only pairs of industries in which the total transitions summed across the entire period exceeds 10 observations are kept.

 # Statistical method
 \label{SR}

-The resulting matrices described in section \ref{countmatrices} countain the raw counts of trasition observed between pairs industries.
+The resulting matrices described in Section \ref{countmatrices} countain the raw counts of transitions observed between pairs industries.
 In order to infer how related two industries are in terms of skill- relatedness, a statistical procedure is applied to the matrices.
-The mathematical details of this method are found in [@GermanyMatricesReport], in this section a high level general description of the method is presented..
+The mathematical details of this method are found in [@GermanyMatricesReport], in this section a high level general description of the method is presented.

-First, the raw count matrices is compared to a null model where the transitions occur at random.
-In particular, a ratio (**SR**) is calculated between the observed transitions and the ones expected in the null model.
-Values of the **SR** ratio between 0 and 1 show that the observed transitions are below the expected values on random transitions, whereas values from 1 to infinity indicate that observed transition are over expected in the null model.
+First, the raw transition count matrix is compared to a null model where the transitions occur at random.
+In particular, a ratio ( $SR$ ) is calculated between the observed transitions and the ones expected in the null model.
+Values of the $SR$ ratio between 0 and 1 show that the observed transitions are below the expected values on random transitions, whereas values from 1 to infinity indicate that observed transition are more than the ones expected in the null model.

-One disadvantage of the (**SR**) metric is that it has a highly skewed distribution to high values, to deal with this problem the **SR** is symmetrised around 0.
+One disadvantage of the ( $SR$ ) metric is that it has a highly skewed distribution to high values, to deal with this problem the the metric is symmetrised around 0, for a final weight variable $SR_{sym}$.

 # Results

-Following the methodology described in sections \label{dataselection} and \label{SR}, the flows and connections from the ASHE are obtained and used to build the skill-relatedness matrices.
+Following the methodology described in Sections \label{dataselection} and \label{SR}, the flows and connections from the ASHE are obtained and used to build the skill-relatedness matrices.
 The total number of transitions observed in the ASHE dataset from 1997 to 2018 for the
 **flows** and **connection** algorithms are shown in Tables 3 and 4.
 The number of connections is larger than the number of flows by a factor of X, which is expected.
 An interesting observation shown in these tables is that the transitions